xelalexv/dregsy/README.md

 When syncing via a *Docker* relay, do not use the same *Docker* daemon for building local images (even better: don't use it for anything else but syncing).
 There is a risk that the reference to a locally built image clashes with the shorthand notation for a reference to an image on `docker.io`.
 E.g. if you built a local image `busybox`, then this would be indistinguishable from the shorthand `busybox` pointing to `docker.io/library/busybox`.
 One way to avoid this is to use `registry.hub.docker.com` instead of `docker.io` in references, which would never get shortened.
 If you're not syncing from/to `docker.io`, then all of this is not a concern.

 ### Image Matching

 The `mappings` section of a task can employ *Go* regular expressions for describing what images to sync, and how to change the destination path and name of an image.
 Details about how this works and examples can be found in this [design document](doc/design-image-matching.md).
-Note however that this is still an *alpha* feature, so things may not quite work as expected.
+Note however that this is still a *beta* feature, so things may not quite work as expected.
 Also keep in mind that regular expressions can be surprising at times, so it would be a good idea to try them out first in a *Go* playground.
 You may otherwise potentially sync large numbers of images, clogging your target registry, or running into rate limits.
 Feedback about this feature is encouraged!

 ### Tag Filtering